McEvoy v. Barapp Law Firm Professional Corporation: Superior Court of Justice: CV-18-606788

 Christian Medical and Dental Society of Canada et. v.
 College of Physicians and Surgeons of Ontario, 2019 ONCA 393

 - Honner successfully moved before the Ontario Court of Appeal to grant the Justice Centre for Constitutional Freedoms intervener status as a friend of the court.
-Honner later represented to Justice Centre at the appeal where he made submissions on the importance of precisely defining the purpose of legislation in a section 1.
+Honner later represented the Justice Centre at the appeal where he made submissions on the importance of precisely defining the purpose of legislation in a section 1.
 Charter analysis.